cclearpartners/myi-docs/src/references/custom-parameters-list-view.md

 When changing the value's type (eg. number to string), you must set the LVD Convert Type field.

+You can force the value to be string by surrounding it with double quotes.
+This is useful, for example, when the value consists solely of numbers.

+Example: `dataValueLabels:"2016"=My Product Name,2016=A number`

+In the example, the first value will match a text field, whereas the second will match a number field.

 ## distinct

 After the List View's query is executed, records containing the same value in the specified field are discarded.
 The distinct field must be included in the List View Definitions.